radicle-dev/old.radicle.xyz/content/docs/radicle-p2p-architecture.rst

 to know who the author of issue ``5`` is.
 To do this, it sends a *query* to the Radicle daemon, which is just an expression to be speculatively evaluated on the machine.
 Once the result is obtained, the expression (and the resulting state) is discarded.
-For example an utility could query machine ``12D3KooWBdkbHsG35HpEegK4ecr2MU3Um61B3rqhiGmSBrEi6eKQ`` with the expression ``(lookup :author (issue-by-number 5))``.
+For example a utility could query machine ``12D3KooWBdkbHsG35HpEegK4ecr2MU3Um61B3rqhiGmSBrEi6eKQ`` with the expression ``(lookup :author (issue-by-number 5))``.
 The daemon will make sure the machine is loaded and up to date before evaluating the expression, and it will also